sveltejs/rfcs/text/ts-typing-props-slots-events.md

 - There is no way currently to tell the intellisense that there's only a fixed set of events one can listen to.
 You can type `createEventDispatcher` but that does still make it possible to listen to other events
 - There is no way currently to explicitely type slots
 - There is no way currently to use generics
+- There is no way currently to make a component implement some specified interface and have this checked by types

 ## Detailed design